vitaliaeliseeva/vitaliaeliseeva.github.io/_pages/about.md

 My job market paper studies who captures the history curriculum in schools under centralization of textbook choice.
 More broadly, I study how social norms pass between generations and how states try to shape them.

-In 2024-25, I was visiting Scott Gehlbach at the University of Chicago’s Harris School of Public Policy.
+In 2024-25, I visited Scott Gehlbach at the University of Chicago’s Harris School of Public Policy.
 Prior to the PhD, I worked as a research analyst in the Office of the Chief Economist at the European Bank for Reconstruction and Development in London.

 My CV is [here](https://vitaliaeliseeva.github.io/ELISEEVA_CV_20260427.pdf){:target="_blank"}